Hundreds of homes destroyed by out-of-control California wildfire

 The Santa Ana winds, which blow in from the California desert, were forecast to top out at 70 miles per hour (115 km per hour) and remain strong through the week.

-(Additional reporting by Peter Szekely in New York, Brendan O'Brien in Milwaukee and Dan Whitcomb in Los Angeles; Writing by Peter Szekely and Dan Whitcomb; Editing by David Gregorio, Catherine Evans and Jeffrey Benkoe)
+(Additional reporting by Peter Szekely in New York, Brendan O'Brien in Milwaukee and Dan Whitcomb in Los Angeles; Writing by Dan Whitcomb; Editing by Jeffrey Benkoe and Grant McCool)